rust-windowing/winit/FEATURES.md

 * Setting the title bar background color
 * Setting the title color
 * Setting the corner rounding preference
-* Setting whether to focus on window clicks via `WM_MOUSEACTIVATE'
+* Setting whether to activate a window with a mouse click.

 ### macOS
 * Window activation policy